ZhaWenting/AdvisorConnS2/README.md

 # AdvisorConn

-## A novel to interact, just like Lifeline
+A novel to interact, like Lifeline

 ## Available on Google play (Chinese only for now)
 https://play.google.com/store/apps/details?id=alphabet.adviserconn